giga-sec/gigaSec-Tech-Notes/3. Notes/Common Directories-Folders of Linux.md

 /tmp

 ---
+## `/bin`
+- Where all available commands that can be used in the system are here

 ## `/etc`

 - Root directory where system files used in OS are stored
 ### Special files worth mentioning in `/etc`
 - **passwd**, **shadow** -> shows how system store passwords using sha512